MarcT0K/marct0k.github.io/content/about.md

 # Short Bio 📕

 I am a freshly graduated Computer engineer 🎓 interested in Cybersecurity and Data.
 I am currently a PhD student in Federated Learning between the University of Twente and Inria Lille.

-I am some sort of geeky person 🤓 able to discuss in vain any new hype technology.
-On a more personal aspect, I am trying to figure out the place (and the sense) of computers in a sustainable world 🌍.
+I am a geeky person 🤓 able to discuss in vain any new hype technology.
+But, on a more personal aspect, I am trying to figure out the place (and the sense) of computers in a sustainable world 🌍.

-If you are interested in my work (or in my thoughts), please feel free to send me a message so we can discuss!
+If you are interested in my work (or in my thoughts), please feel free to send me a message so we can discuss it!

 # Long Bio 📚

 ## Education 🎓

 - *[2016-2021]* **Engineering diploma** in Computer Science from the [University of Technology of Compiègne (UTC)](https://www.utc.fr) (Compiègne, France)
-  - Speciality: Data Mining
+  - Major: Data Mining
   - Minors: "Mathematical Modelling", "Philosophy, Technology and Cognition", "Controversies, Communication and Technology"
   - GPA: 5/5
 - *[July 2019]* **TOEFL** iBT